+Not too long ago, the CFO’s role mainly revolved around preparing the company’s financial statements.
+But today’s CFO is facing many different responsibilities, expectations and challenges.
 Today, the role of a CFO is that of a key business advisor.
-CEOs rely on their Chief Financial Officer for both financial analysis and general business analysis, to guide direction and decision making as a whole.
+CEOs rely on their Chief Financial Officers for both financial analysis and general business analysis to guide direction and decision making as a whole.

-For CFOs, a data warehouse supports your operational and financial analytics by centralizing and combining all of your key business data.
+For CFOs, a data warehouse supports both your operational and financial analytics by centralizing and combining all of your key business data.

 By having direct control of analytical and reporting tools with a cloud-based data warehouse, the CFO can have the speed and agility needed to respond to the demands and needs of the business.